ankrutik/notes/aws/solutions_arch_cert/notes.md

 #### Storage
 Root volume will be SSD and magnetic.
 Subsequent volumes can be of more types.
-IPOS: input output per second can be configurable Delete on terminate or not, EBS is delete by default Encrypt or not
+IPOS: input output per second can be configurable Delete on terminate or not, EBS root volume is deleted by default Encrypt or not

 #### Termination